 COLUMN - Michael Ballé on why Toyota still inspires him in a way that no other organization can, and on the lessons lean thinkers can learn from the two most successful carmakers.

-Words: Michael Ballé, Institut Lean France
+Words: Michael Ballé, lean author, executive coach and co-founder of Institut Lean France

 Toyota, Toyota… but is the Japanese carmaker still a relevant exemplar?
 What about its archrival for numero uno, Volkswagen?
 Shouldn’t we be looking to them as well for lessons?
 These are some of the very valid questions I’m often asked and that I’m hard put to answer.